M1cq/M1cq/README.md

 - **New**: A modern project management software similar to Notion, with a focus on user experience and simplicity.

 ## 🎶 Music Is My Passion
 I love music and enjoy curating playlists.
-Here's my favorite playlist (link coming soon!).
+Here's my favorite playlist (https://music.youtube.com/playlist?list=PLfrEmOToFXCjFAVLpqevdiqMko3vzwrLY&si=N4hs9TLVMhoAmBAg).

 ## 🚀 Future Goals
 - Expand my knowledge in **web development** and **business management**.